eavestn/reflections/mountains/alaska-2023.md

 During a red light - on the nearly empty, pre-rush hour Boulder street - I managed to get a selfie for the internet.
 Maybe _that_ would make me feel better: feigning excitement for other people.

+As I pulled up to my partner's house, I started to forget that I didn't want to be there.
+As he stepped out of the house - cleanly shaven for the first time in the seven years that we've been climbing together - holding two cups (one open-topped glass with a smoothy and a thermos of coffee without a lid), I forgot everything.